Thinking like Apple’s recycling robots: Toward the activation of responsibility in a postenvironmentalist world

 For Vogel, what we need to do instead is answer the following questions:

 What sort of environment ought we to live in?
 What kind of world would be the best for us – and not just us, but also the many creatures, animate and not, with whom we share it…?
 And what practices ought we to engage in, as a community, to help bring that sort of world into being? (ibid.: 237).

 Vogel moves us into a closer engagement with environmental thinking that exposes us to new ways of making responsibility.
 There is no easy way to engage with environmental matters; new knowledge and new forms of organizing are required (Lousley, 2014).
 Postenvironmentalism, however, can benefit from a more practical assessment of what responsibility actually implies – and could be transformed into.

 Creating value is a process of joining together: classifying, grouping, combining, making, re-forming.
-Yet it is also a process where persons, things, parts of bodies, or landscapes are disentangled, abandoned, dismissed, or corrupted (Greeson et al., in press: 5).
+Yet it is also a process where persons, things, parts of bodies, or landscapes are disentangled, abandoned, dismissed, or corrupted (Greeson et al., 2020: 5).

 Crucial to this approach is also to recognize the multiplicity of values being produced, with value orders perhaps competing against each other (or co-existing).

 Below, we draw on the notion of dis/assembling value to understand the consequences of Apple’s introduction of the recycling robots, especially with regard to competing ways of recycling and enacting responsibility.
 However, before doing that we will briefly introduce our methodology and the way in which we bring our joint ethnographic research on the global e-waste economy together with the discussion of the robots and their consequences.